tacodeDev/dev-starter/content/tezos_starter_04_smartpy.md

 3. Click on "run" to compile your contract.
 4. Select token_shop from the dropdown under compilations.
 5. Click on "Deploy Michelson Contract" in the right window and then own the "Deploy Michelson Contract" button.
-6. Select the Granada network from the "Node and Network" dropdown.
+6. Select the Hangzhounet network from the "Node and Network" dropdown.
 7. Click on Temple wallet and confirm the connection.
 8. Click on "ESTIMATE COST FROM RPC" button.
 9. Click on "DEPLOY CONTRACT" button, accept the information and confirm the transaction.